vivi202/BldcDriver/README.md

 # BldcDriver
 A simple bldc driver using drv8313.
 ## Features
-- capable of driving 2 bldc motors
+- capable of driving 2 bldc motors using 3xPWM
 - peak current of 2.5A
 - Operating Supply Voltage Range 8V to 48V
 ## Interactive bom